 US State Department says China's nuclear buildup 'concerning'

-WASHINGTON: The United States said on Thursday (Jul 1) that China's rapid build-up of its nuclear forces was "concerning" and called on Beijing to engage with it to reduce "the risks of destabilising arms races".
+WASHINGTON: The United States said on Thursday (Jul 1) China's rapid build-up of its nuclear forces was concerning and called on Beijing to engage with it "on practical measures to reduce the risks of destabilising arms races".

-State Department spokesperson Ned Price told a news briefing the build-up had become more difficult for China to hide and it appeared it was deviating from decades of nuclear strategy based around minimal deterrence.
+The build-up had become more difficult for China to hide and it appeared it was deviating from decades of nuclear strategy based around minimal deterrence, State Department spokesperson Ned Price told a regular news briefing.

 Price was responding to a question about a report in the Washington Post that said China had begun constructing more than 100 new missile silos in a desert area in the western part of the country.